Azure/mcp-center/README.md

 ## 🌟 Your Opportunity: Join the Azure MCP Ecosystem

-### 🔍 Discover the MCP Discovery Page
-Every Azure API Center service includes an **MCP Discovery Page** to showcasing remote MCP partner servers (🔜 local).
-This offers a direct opportunity to register MCP servers into your own registry, with optional integration behind an [AI Gateway/API Management](https://learn.microsoft.com/en-us/azure/api-management/genai-gateway-capabilities).
+Every Azure API Center includes an **MCP Discovery Page** to highlight remote MCP partner servers (🔜 local).
+This offers a direct opportunity for Azure customers to register third-party MCP servers into their own registry, with optional integration behind an [AI Gateway/API Management](https://learn.microsoft.com/en-us/azure/api-management/genai-gateway-capabilities).

 ### 🚀 Why Partner with Us?
 By joining the Azure MCP ecosystem and showcasing your MCP servers, you unlock the following opportunities: